SODP logo

 Step 1: Pooling Inventory From Publishers

 An ad network collects unsold inventory from multiple publishers and stores it in a central location.
-The most popular ad networks, such as AdSense, only choose high-quality websites to work with so as to maintain ad inventory quality.
+The most popular ad networks, such as AdSense, only choose high-quality websites to work to maintain maintain ad inventory quality.
+The selected publisher, in turn, puts an ad network’s tag or a snippet of code in their website’s HTML code.

 Step 2: Getting Campaign Details From Advertisers